 Emerging trends like increasing service demand, shifting focus towards 360-degree wellbeing, and rising costs of quality care are propelling the adoption of new technologies in the healthcare sector.
-By harnessing the power of Conversational AI, medical institutions are rewriting the rules of patient engagement.
+By harnessing the power of Generative Conversational AI, medical institutions are rewriting the rules of patient engagement.
 We are witnessing a rapid upsurge in the development and implementation of various AI solutions in the healthcare sector.

 Gartner predicts that nearly 75% of all global healthcare delivery organizations (HDOs) will have invested in an AI capability by 2021¹